 Louise is Drama’s daughter.
 When she first came to us we couldn’t even get near her she was so skittish.
 Now she welcomes her neck massages and cuddles.
 Louise is a first freshener with two doelings.
 She is a great mom and a very sweet girl.

 MaryAnn (left) is Doll's yearling daughter.
 She was not bred last season.
 We look forward to breeding her.
 She’s timid but gentle.
 Ginger (right) is Holly’s feisty yearling daughter who also was not bred last season.
 We look forward to breeding her in the fall.

 Holly is a wonderful, protective mom and a sweet goat.
 She is small in stature but big in personality!

 Gorgeous doeling and super friendly.
 High hopes for the genetics in this beauty.
 Here she is caught in the act of eating our perennials!

 Miracle Nellie!
 Love everything about this sweet girl; also from awesome genetics.
-On the right is Drama's sweet baby boy (wethered) and for sale.
+On the right is Drama's sweet boy Buddy (wethered).

 Meet our new blue-eyed buck, the Dude!
 (Tiny Hill Farm’s Karl Hungus*B X Tiny Hill Farm’s Sansa 1M).
 Dude has an impressive Pedigree, is ADGA Registered, and is very sweet!
 He and Buddy have become the best of friends down in the Animal House!
 Can’t wait to see his kids!!